ami-iit/yarp-openmct/README.md

 ### Activate Additional Services if Applicable

-1. **FT sensors calibration:** If you need to calibrate the FT sensors, make sure the **wholeBodyDynamics** RPC server is up and running and the RPC port `/wholeBodyDynamics/rpc` is available, otherwise, run it
+1. If you need to calibrate the FT sensors and/or visualize the ground reaction forces on the feet, make sure the **wholeBodyDynamics** RPC server is up and running, otherwise, run it
 ```
 YARP_CLOCK=/clock yarprobotinterface --config launch-wholebodydynamics.xml
 ```
+    - **FT sensors calibration:** make sure the RPC port `/wholeBodyDynamics/rpc` is available.
-2. **Ground Reaction Forces:** If you wish to visualize the ground reaction forces on the feet, make sure the **wholeBodyDynamics** RPC server is up and running and the RPC ports `/wholeBodyDynamics/left_foot/cartesianEndEffectorWrench:o` and `/wholeBodyDynamics/right_foot/cartesianEndEffectorWrench:o` are available.
+    - **Ground Reaction Forces:** make sure the RPC ports `/wholeBodyDynamics/left_foot/cartesianEndEffectorWrench:o` and `/wholeBodyDynamics/right_foot/cartesianEndEffectorWrench:o` are available.

-3. **Walking Coordinator**: If you wish use the walking coordinator, you should run the  the `WalkingModule` RPC server, exposing the respective RPC port `/walking-coordinator/rpc`.
+1. **Walking Coordinator**: If you wish use the walking coordinator, you should run the  the `WalkingModule` RPC server, exposing the respective RPC port `/walking-coordinator/rpc`.
 ```
 YARP_CLOCK=/clock WalkingModule
 ```

-4. **iCub Cameras:** Run the iCub left and right eye camera frame grabber devices and make sure they are publishing the image data on the respective ports `/icub/camera/left` and `/icub/camera/right`.
+1. **iCub Cameras:** Run the iCub left and right eye camera frame grabber devices and make sure they are publishing the image data on the respective ports `/icub/camera/left` and `/icub/camera/right`.

-5. **Battery State:** Make sure the battery device is publishing the battery state on the port `/icub/battery/data:o`.
+1. **Battery State:** Make sure the battery device is publishing the battery state on the port `/icub/battery/data:o`.
 If you're running a simulation on Gazebo, you need to run the fake battery device instead, as described in the next section.

 #### Running the Fake Battery Device in Simulation
-We assume you have installed the fake battery device as explained in Section #installrthe-repository.
+We assume you have installed the fake battery device as explained in Section #install-the-repository.
 Run the fake battery device
 ```
 YARP_CLOCK=/clock yarprobotinterface --config battery/icub_battery.xml
 ```